 Barnaby Blake lives in a house far from anywhere but close to the sea.
 Barnaby loves the sea.
-He lets the sound of waves put him to sleep last thing each day, and opens his eyes to ripples of light at the first.
-He watches the colour games between time and sea and weather and sky; when blue has white and blue is nearly silver and pink almost blue and blue grows to black.
+He lets the sound of waves put him to sleep last thing each day, and opens his eyes to sequins of light at the first.
+He watches the colour games between time and sea and weather and sky.
+All the blues; some almost white, some silver or green, others pink or very close to black.
 Barnaby loves the colour blue; there is something in it that makes him wish he could fly.
 He never tires of watching blues, or the sea.
 He is watching them now, and sea and sky are heavy with wishes.
 The colour blue has more longing in it in the winter time.

 “Barnaby!
 Hurry up, Barnaby!”